Sausage Race: Notable contestants

 Ball players Mark Grace, Pat Meares, Geoff Jenkins, and Hideo Nomo have raced as sausages.
 A handful of sports journalists have also raced as well as former Green Bay Packers wide receiver Javon Walker, who participated in the race in 2004.
 Casey McGehee's son Mack has raced as a Little Weenie.
 Dan Patrick and the "Danettes" of The Dan Patrick Show raced in the June 22, 2013, race with Andrew "McLovin" Perloff winning as the Hot Dog.
 Participation is not open to the general public.

 On February 24, 2014, a small stray dog wandered into the Brewers' spring training camp.
-The team adopted him and named him Hank after the late Hank Aaron.
+The team adopted him and named him Hank after Hank Aaron.
 He ran his first sausage race with the team on February 27, 2014.
 Despite losing the race, Hank is popular with the team and has his own Twitter account.

 On August 20, 2021, late-night TV host Stephen Colbert made a guest appearance as part of his ‘Milwaukee Apology Tour’.
 He was in the hot dog costume and finished last.